monerodocs/md/docs/public-address/Standard-Address.md

 ## Standard address

+The raw address is useful for things like donations (where you don't care who donated) or exchange withdrawals (where you know the payer out of band).
+Its strength is simplicity.

-Monero standard ("raw") address is composed of two public keys:
+Monero standard address is composed of two public keys:

 * public spend key
 * public view key